Our fall collection just dropped. Shop Now Free shipping over $120 + Free exchanges

 v) Why do Adidas shoes turn yellow?

-This yellowing process is called oxidation and happens no matter how you use your shoes.
-Well, the best possible solution is getting your shoes to the nearest steam press laundry service.
-Their methods include cleaning your shoes and removing dirt from the soles, followed by de-yellowing.
+This process is known as oxidation and will occur regardless of how you use your shoes.
+Well, the best possible solution is bringing your shoes to the nearest steam pressing laundry.
+Some of their techniques are washing your shoes and scraping off the dirt from the bottom part, then removing yellowing.

 The Bottom Line